Automating-GIS-processes/FEC/source/Day3-Exercise4-ArcPy.rst

 --------------------------------------

 Create a ArcGIS toolbox that converts a Shapefile into a Raster Dataset.
-Toolbox asks three parameters: input shapefile, output rasterdataset, raster_value.
+Toolbox asks three parameters: input shapefile, output rasterdataset, and value field (raster_value).
-Toolbox executes a python script called ‘Arcpy_1_SimplePoly2Raster.py’ that contains all the required functionalities of the tool.
+Toolbox executes a python script called ‘Arcpy_1_SimplePoly2Raster.py` that contains all the required functionalities of the tool.

-**Required steps**
+**Required steps in the script-file**
-1.Import the required module arcpy
+1.Import the required module arcpy
 2.Get parameters from the toolbox using ‘GetParametersAsText’ function 3.Convert input shapefile into a Raster Dataset using ‘PolygonToRaster_conversion’ function

 Version 2:
 --------------------------------------

 Create a ArcGIS toolbox that converts a Shapefile into a Raster Dataset based on values on attribute field that will be created during the execution.
-Tool asks four parameters: input shapefile, output rasterdataset, attribute_name, raster_value.
+Tool asks four parameters: input shapefile, output raster Dataset, attribute_name, and presence value.
 Tool will print useful information for the user about the execution process.
-Toolbox executes a python script called ‘Arcpy_2_SpeciesPoly2Raster.py’ that contains all the required functionalities of the tool.
+Toolbox executes a python script called ‘Arcpy_2_SpeciesPoly2Raster.py’ that contains all the required functionality of the tool.

 1.Import the required module arcpy
 2.Get parameters from the toolbox using ‘GetParametersAsText’ function